jirutka/spring-rest-exception-handler/README.md

 When the [DispatcherServlet] is unable to determine a corresponding handler for an incoming HTTP request, it sends 404 directly without bothering to call an exception handler (see [on StackOverflow](http://stackoverflow.com/a/22751886/2217862)).
-This behaviour can be changed, since Spring version 4.0.0, using `throwExceptionIfNoHandlerFound` init parameter.
+This behaviour can be changed, **since Spring 4.0.0**, using `throwExceptionIfNoHandlerFound` init parameter.
 You should set this to true for a consistent error responses.

 **When using WebApplicationInitializer:**